 Now what?
 Jets already down Darnold, lose Siemian at QB

-Now what?
-Jets already down Darnold, lose Siemian at QBNew York Jets quarterback Trevor Siemian (19) grabs his leg after being hurt during the first half of an NFL football game against the Cleveland Browns, Monday, Sept.
+Browns Jets FootballTrainers check on New York Jets quarterback Trevor Siemian (19) after he was injured during the first half of an NFL football game against the Cleveland Browns, Monday, Sept.
 16, 2019, in East Rutherford, N.J.
-(AP Photo/Bill Kostroun)
+(AP Photo/Adam Hunger)

 Well, now what?